romkatv/powerlevel10k/README.md

 ![Powerlevel10k Compatibility with 9k](
   https://raw.githubusercontent.com/romkatv/powerlevel10k-media/master/9k-compatibility.gif)

-If you are currently using Powerlevel9k, you can switch to Powerlevel10k in just a few seconds.
+Migration from Powerlevel9k to Powerlevel10k is a straightforward process.
 All your `POWERLEVEL9K` configuration parameters will still work.
 Prompt will look the same as before ([almost](
   #does-powerlevel10k-always-render-exactly-the-same-prompt-as-powerlevel9k-given-the-same-config))
 but it will be [much faster](#uncompromising-performance) ([certainly](#is-it-really-fast)).

+*FAQ*:

-FAQ: [I'm using Powerlevel9k with Oh My Zsh.
+- [I'm using Powerlevel9k with Oh My Zsh.
 How do I migrate?](
     #im-using-powerlevel9k-with-oh-my-zsh-how-do-i-migrate)
+- [Does Powerlevel10k always render exactly the same prompt as Powerlevel9k given the same config?](
+    #does-powerlevel10k-always-render-exactly-the-same-prompt-as-powerlevel9k-given-the-same-config)

 ### Pure compatibility